BirdLifeInternational/track2kba/cran-comments.md

 # Patch change
 This is a patch to deal with CRAN ERRORs/NOTEs.
 In this version I have:

-* Moved Suggested packages to Imports when only used in one/two functions
-* Dealt with a broken URL
+* Fixed errors in tests related to changes to the lubridate package

-# Version 1.0.2
+# Version 1.0.3

 ## Test environments
 * Windows (on local and GitHub Actions), R release